-When mortgage rates fall as they have in 2019, many homeowners refinance their loans.
+When mortgage rates fall as they have in the first quarter of 2020, many homeowners refinance their loans.
 While refinance activity is up dramatically over last year, that doesn’t mean it’s always a smart move.
 Knowing when to refinance your mortgage is the trick.

 When it’s a good idea to refinance your mortgage

 Generally, if refinancing will save you money, help you build equity and pay off your mortgage faster, it’s a good decision.
 With rates this low, even people who have fairly new mortgages may be able to benefit from refinancing.